adamsilver/fdpb/seat-chooser.md

 	</div>
 </div>

-1. We give the textbox a role of `combobox` so that assistive devices know that it is a type ahead control.
-Not just a plain textbox/select box.
+1. We give the textbox a role of `combobox` so that assistive devices know that it is a type-ahead control.
+Not just a plain textbox or select box.

 2. We give the suggestions a role of `listbox` and associate the suggestions with the combobox text control using `aria-owns`.

 3. Each suggestion has a role of `option`.
 And each option has an `id` which is used to identify the currently active option with the combobox using `aria-activedescendant`.

 4. There is also a dedicated live region with a role of `status` to announce updates to screen readers.
-E.g. 2 results are available.
-France (1 of 2) is selected.
+For example *2 results are available.
+France (1 of 2) is selected*.

 5. The extra input is used to *perfectly display a grey hint in the input field*.

 6. We give the text control an attribute of aria-autocomplete of `list` which means *a list of choices appears from which the user can choose.*

-7. As W3 states, aria-expanded indicates whether the element, or another grouping element it controls, is currently expanded or collapsed.
+7. We use aria-expanded to indicate whether the element, or another grouping element it controls, is currently expanded or collapsed.
 For us it's the *grouping element it controls* as it will indicate whether the suggestions are showing or not.

 8. In combination with #7 we give the option aria-selected="true".

 9. We use autocomplete=off to stop browser interfering with our component.

+---

 Theo notes and questions:
 -The reason it has to empty itself is because I didn’t know about aria-atomic http://pauljadam.com/demos/aria-atomic-relevant.html